pfsense/docs/source/releases/2-1-5-new-features-and-changes.rst

    daemon settings, and GIF/GRE interfaces
 -  Per the dhcpd.conf man page and other documentation from ISC, mclt must not be defined on the secondary
--  Shorten the wait at “reload” in startup wizard to 5 seconds from 60
+-  Shorten the wait at "reload" in startup wizard to 5 seconds from 60
 -  Do not execute DNS lookups on GET, only pre-fill Host box so the user can press the button to execute
 -  Turn alias creation links from DNS lookups into submit buttons for